Beakuency: Meet Bird People in the Hudson Valley!

 Marian Sole: Yes.
 I'm Marian Sole.
 I live in Ancram in southeastern part of Columbia County.

 When I retired, I felt like, what do I want to do with my life?
-And I think citizen science projects are connected to things that I really like doing, like being outside and birding, that seemed natural.
+And I think citizen science projects are connected to things that I really like doing, like being outside and birding, so that seemed natural.

 Eastern Kingbird at Clermont Historic Site, June 1st 2024.

-MF: So these community science projects are not just for people to contribute to science, but for them, it's a great opportunity to learn.
+MF: So, these community science projects are not just for people to contribute to science, but, for them, it’s a great opportunity to learn.

 MS: Yeah.
-And it spreads the message to a lot of other people about bird conservation and the need for it and why, and how many we're losing.
+And it spreads the message to a lot of other people about bird conservation, and the need for it, and why, and how many we’re losing.

-MS: And they haven't always.
-So that's why we start at Stuyvesant Landing and we stop at almost every public place along the river until you get down to Clermont when you do the eagle count.
-They're only now really trying to get their routes in place, but it's a route that's been done a long time.
-It's a site that they has a number to it, and they've assigned a record to it so they can see what was done in prior years.
+MS: I think it started off with the National Wildlife Federation, then somebody else took it over, and then somehow the Army Corps of Engineers ended up with it.
+They’ve been running it for the last 10, 15 years, and there’s a sort of a route that’s always been done.
+So, that’s why we start at Stuyvesant Landing and we stop at almost every public place along the river until you get down to Clermont when you do the eagle count.
+They’re only now really trying to get their routes in place, but it’s a route that’s been done a long time.
+It’s a site that has a number to it, and they’ve assigned a record to it so they can see what was done in prior years.

 Bald eagles riding on floating ice on the Hudson River seen during the Christmas Bird Count on Dec 28, 2024.

-MS: There are people doing these eagle counts up in Alaska.
-They have them doing it by, oh, I don’t know, hella teleskiing, whatever you call it.
-You know, they drop people off and off they go and they look for eagles.
+MS: And if we wanted, for example, if we thought, oh, well, it really could be interesting to do an eagle count somewhere else in the county, we could propose that we do that, and they would be interested.
+There are people doing these eagle counts up in Alaska.
+They have them doing it by, oh, I don’t know, heli-skiing, whatever you call it.
+You know, they drop people off, and off they go and they look for eagles.
 They have people who are kayaking to find them.
-I mean, there's all sorts of different ways that people do these counts depending on where they are.
+I mean, there’s all sorts of different ways that people do these counts, depending on where they are.

-MS: Nancy basically set that route up some time ago, or I think even before her.
+MS: Nancy basically set that route up some time ago, or, I think, even before her.
 I think it was set up earlier in the 1980s.
-They set that route up, and we've pretty much followed that ever since.
+They set that route up, and we’ve pretty much followed that ever since.

 MS: Yeah.
-From what I can gather from Nancy recently, the very first one was just done at Alpha Docs and they just did it in one place.
+From what I can gather from Nancy recently, the very first one was just done at Alford Docks, and they just did it in one place.
+I think it’s a private marina now, but it’s just north of Stockport, between Stockport and Nuttenhook, along the river.

-MF: So the numbers must have been small… I mean, population being small too, at the time.
+MF: So the numbers must have been small… I mean, the population being small too, at the time.

 Immature bald eagle in Dover Plains, Nov 19, 2024.